buhrmi/buhrmi/README.md

 ### Tokenize your startup

 Tokenization makes a lot of sense for early and pre-seed startups.
-Its the modern way to find business partners, investors and shareholders, pay dividends, and even build communities.
+It's the modern way to find business partners, investors and shareholders, pay dividends, and even build communities.
 Are you interested in launching a tokenized project or startup?
 Feel free to reach out!
 [Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit a project.

 Oh, and of course make sure to sign up on https://www.shitcoinsociety.com